smiotti/Employee-Finder/README.md

    * The closest match will be the user with the least amount of difference.

 From here you can close the Closest Match window and try another survey (there is also a Reset Form link on the survey footer), navigate to the updated Employee List, or click the Home button to return to the Home Page.
+This is a fully responsive app ready for small screen and mobile use as well.

 ---------------------------------------------------------------